Can An Image Classifier Suffice For Action Recognition?: Conclusion

 \section{Conclusion}

-We have presented a new perspective for action recognition by casting the problem as an image recognition task.
-Our idea is simple and universe, and with one line of code to transform an sequence of input frames into a super image, it can re-purpose any image classifier for action recognition.
-We have implemented our idea with both CNN-based and transformer-based image classifiers, both of which show promising results on several popular public video benchmarks.
-Our experiments and results show that applying super images for video understanding is an interesting direction worth further exploration.
+In this paper, we have presented a new perspective for action recognition by casting the problem as an image recognition task.
+Our idea is simple but effective, and with one line of code to transform an sequence of input frames into a super image, it can re-purpose any image classifier for action recognition.
+We have implemented our idea with both CNN-based and transformer-based image classifiers, both of which show promising and competitive results on several popular publicly available video benchmarks.
+Our extensive experiments and results show that applying super images for video understanding is an interesting direction worth further exploration.